Elementary Teaching Degree Programs in Tucson, AZ with School Info

 The Bachelor of Science in Education with a specialization in elementary education is designed for students seeking teacher certification in addition to a bachelor's degree.
 Students are required to complete general education, education, elective and diversity courses, which may or may not fulfill other requirements.

-Master of Education with Certification Emphasis
+Master of Education in Elementary Education with Certification Emphasis

-The Master of Education with Certification Emphasis program is comprised of 46 hours of education courses and a capstone program of 12 hours (two semesters) of student teaching.
+The Master of Education in Elementary Education with Certification Emphasis program is comprised of 46 hours of education courses and a capstone program of 12 hours (two semesters) of student teaching.
 Students in the program complete advanced courses in curriculum and instruction and have the option of completing the reading specialist endorsement as well.

-Master of Education with Continuing Professional Emphasis
+Master of Education in Elementary Education with Continuing Professional Emphasis

-The Master of Education with Continuing Professional Emphasis program provides students with mentoring and collaborative opportunities.
+The Master of Education in Elementary Education with Continuing Professional Emphasis program provides students with mentoring and collaborative opportunities.
 The program explores such topics as curriculum design, teaching methods and classroom strategies.
 Students are required to complete 36 hours of coursework in order to obtain a degree.
 Those wishing to pursue teaching certification must do so separately, as this degree plan does not culminate in certification.

 Pima Community College